-Some, in fact many of the companies listed above were good – I dare to say – some even great, way back when.
-But with all good things it must come to an end, and that end was the purchase of said (above listed) company.
+Some, in fact, many of the companies listed above were good – I dare to say – some even great, way back when.
+But with all good things, it must come to an end, and that end was the purchase of said (above listed) company.
 More often than not what occurs is that the newly owned company is reduced to its bare in order to improve and squeeze every ounce of revenue from that company.
-Usually the first item that takes a hit is customer service followed by a slow degradation of its actual service.
+Usually, the first item that takes a hit is customer service followed by slow degradation of its actual service.

 Yes, this does occur with other companies as they get bought and merged with larger parent companies, it’s inevitable.
 However Fool me once, shame on you; fool me twice, shame on me.

 The Current Issue

 Several clients (companies and people) use or had used a couple of the companies listed above.
 However, as years passed many if not all the clients began to have site stopping issues ranging from the host (Site5) changing the PHP version which broke legacy code to general server downtime (which can happen but if it does once a month, that’s a bit much).

 So this morning when a couple of clients called to notify me that their email was out (multiple unrelated domains) I dove in.
 MX records looked fine.
 So I went to log in to Site5’s backend console but found my username simply generated a not found error.